-If you’re importing or exporting anything to or from the United States, it’s likely that you’re paying customs duties and fees and may be eligible for customs duty drawback.
-But that raises more questions — what is duty drawback, how do you file for it and what qualifies for it?
+What is a duty drawback in US customs?
+If you’re importing or exporting anything to or from the United States, it’s likely that you’re paying customs duties and fees assessed by Customs and Border Protection (CBP) that may be eligible for customs duty drawback.
+So just what is a customs drawback, and how do you determine your business’s eligibility to receive one?

-A customs duty drawback is a refund of duties, taxes and fees that are initially charged when importing goods.
-Generally, drawbacks can only be claimed when imported goods are later destroyed under the supervision of the CBP or exported out of the U.S. Individuals and companies must follow specific steps, including filling out and submitting CBP Form 7553, in order to be eligible for duty drawback.
+CBP describes a customs duty drawback as a refund of duties and taxes that are charged when importing goods.
+Importers can only claim drawbacks when imported goods are destroyed under the supervision of CBP or exported from the US.
+Individuals and companies must fill out and submit CBP Form 7553 in order to be eligible for duty drawback.

-Our comprehensive guide below explains exactly what a duty drawback is and the most common types of drawbacks available to businesses.
+Our comprehensive guide below explains exactly what a duty drawback in customs is and the most common types of drawbacks available to businesses.

-Drawbacks have been around in America since 1789 in one form or another as a way to encourage manufacturing and then exporting inside the U.S. market.
+Duty drawback programs have been around in America since 1789, in one form or another, as a way to encourage manufacturing and then exporting within the U.S. market.

-The claimant for a drawback can be the exporter, the importer or another party in the chain of the transaction.
+The applicant for the duty drawback process can be the exporter, the importer, or another party in the transaction's chain.

-Ironically, drawbacks are highly underutilized in the United States.
-There is roughly $3 billion annually available in drawbacks for companies but only 20 percent — about $600 million — is actually claimed.
+Drawbacks are highly underutilized in the United States.
+There is roughly $3 billion annually available in drawbacks for companies, but only 20 percent — about $600 million — is actually claimed.

 Valid claims include the following: